Searching for non-unitary neutrino oscillations in the present T2K and NO$\nu$A data: Simulation details

-We have used GLoBES \cite{Huber:2004ka, Huber:2007ji} to calculate the binned theoretical event rates as a function of the test values of the oscillation parameters.
-The energy dependent coefficients of the detector has been fixed according to the expected event rates plot as a function of energy in \cite{Acero:2019ksn, Abe:2017vif, Abe:2018wpn, Abe:2019vii} The experimental event rates have been taken from \nova \cite{Acero:2019ksn} and T2K \cite{Abe:2017vif, Abe:2018wpn, Abe:2019vii} collaboration papers.
+The experimental event rates have been taken from \nova \cite{Acero:2019ksn} and T2K \cite{Abe:2017vif, Abe:2018wpn, Abe:2019vii} collaboration papers.
 The $\chi^2$ between the theory and experiments have been calculated for the appearance and disappearance channels for both the neutrino and anti-neutrino runs of both the experiments.
+To generate $\chi^2$, we have used 30 million data points in the parameter ranges stated above.
 We have used the Poissonian $\chi^2$ formula:

 where $i$ stands for the bins for which $N_i^{\rm exp}\neq 0$ and $j$ stands for the bins for which $N_j^{\rm exp} = 0$.
-The $\chi^2({\rm sys})$ defines the additional $\chi^2$ coming from the systematic uncertainties.
+The parameter $z$ defines the additional systematic uncertainties.
 For each of the two experiments, we have included systematic uncertainties of $10\%$, using the pull method.
 We have varied the pull parameters in their $3\sigma$ range and have marginalized over it to calculate the $\chi^{2}_{m}$ as a function of the test values of the oscillation parameters and mass hierarchies.
 For a particular experiment, the total $\chi^2$ is calculated by

 During the calculation of $\chi^2({\rm tot})$, we have to keep in mind that the test values of the oscillation parameters are same for all the individual $\chi_{m}^{2}$s.
 The $\chi^2({\rm tot})$ is a function of the test values of the oscillation parameters and hierarchies.
 The definitions of the $\chi^2({\rm prior})$ and its significance have been discussed in details in ref.~\cite{Gandhi:2007td}.
-In our analysis, we have used priors to $\sin^2 2\ty$ and $\Delta m^{2}_{\rm eff}$.
+In our analysis, we have used priors to $\sin^2 2\ty$, $\sin^2 \tz$, and $|\Delta m^{2}_{\rm eff}|$.
 Then, we found out the minimum $\chi^{2}({\rm tot})$ and subtracted it from the $\chi^{2}({\rm tot})$ values to calculate the $\dchsq$ as a function of the oscillation parameters.

 To do a combined analysis of the \nova and T2K data, we define the total $\chi^2$ as: